solid-contrib/information/documentation/documentation.md

 # Building Pods

 Pods are personal online data stores.
-One can either use a Pod provider who offers data storage as a service or self host a Pod.
+One can either use a Pod provider who offers data storage as a service, or self-host a Pod.

-Learn how to [become a Pod provider](https://github.com/solid/information/blob/master/documentation/pods.md#installing-and-running-node-solid-server) or [self host](https://github.com/solid/information/blob/master/documentation/pods.md#self-hosting-pods).
+Learn how to [become a Pod provider](https://github.com/solid/information/blob/master/documentation/pods.md#installing-and-running-node-solid-server) or [self-host](https://github.com/solid/information/blob/master/documentation/pods.md#self-hosting-pods).

 You may also find the [Solid developer tools](https://github.com/solid/information/blob/master/documentation/developer-tools.md) helpful.